drcor/ScanQuest/README.md

 4. Select the device where you want the app to be installed
 5. Press **Run** or execute `flutter run`

+## Documentation

+More documentation about code can be found in the folder `doc/api`.

 ## Sources

 ### Fonts

 The fonts were obtained from Google Fonts